Acculink

 The AICPA positioned this as an evolution reflecting how modern CPAs work in increasingly specialised environments.
 The exam should test both foundational knowledge and deeper competency in a chosen area.
 The rationale was sound from a professional standards perspective.

 The practical impact on candidates has been significant across multiple dimensions.
 First, preparation timelines have extended.
 Candidates still pass four sections, but discipline sections require studying material not covered by the traditional exam — meaning existing study materials, review courses, and preparation strategies need to be completely rebuilt.
-Early cohorts under the new format reported feeling substantially underprepared because CPA review providers and practice exams hadn’t fully calibrated to new content expectations.
+Early cohorts under the new format reported feeling substantially underprepared.
+The reason was that CPA review providers and practice exams hadn’t fully calibrated to new content expectations.

 Second, the unfamiliarity factor suppressed early pass rates.
 Any exam format change creates a transition period where candidates and preparation providers are still calibrating.
-The 2024–2025 cohorts bore the brunt of this adjustment, and pass rate data published by NASBA reflected the uncertainty with noticeable declines across multiple sections.
+The 2024–2025 cohorts bore the brunt of this adjustment.
+Pass rate data published by NASBA reflected the uncertainty with noticeable declines across multiple sections.

 Third, the 18-month rolling window for passing all four sections creates compounding pressure.
 If a candidate passes three sections but fails the fourth, they risk losing credit for earlier sections as the window expires — a demoralising outcome documented by the Journal of Accountancy as causing some candidates to abandon the process entirely rather than restart the cycle.

 For CPA firms, the exam changes mean that the pipeline of newly licensed CPAs entering the profession is narrower than it was before the restructure — at a time when firms were already struggling to hire.
-Every firm relying exclusively on domestic CPA talent is competing for a shrinking pool, while firms that have built offshore accounting teams have insulated themselves from the domestic supply constraint.
+Every firm relying exclusively on domestic CPA talent is competing for a shrinking pool.
+Firms that have built offshore accounting teams have insulated themselves from the domestic supply constraint.

 The Impact on Pass Rates and Candidate Volume